kuzzleio/documentation/src/sdk-reference/cpp/1/realtime/publish/index.md

 Sends a real-time `<message>` to Kuzzle.
 The `<message>` will be dispatched to all clients with subscriptions matching the `<index>`, the `<collection>` and the `<message>` content.

 The `<index>` and `<collection>` are indicative and serve only to distinguish the rooms.
-They are not required to be persisted in the database.
+They are not required to exist in the database

 **Note:** real-time messages are not persisted in the database.